ZeusBanda/Practical_Ethical_Hacker_Cheatsheet/README.md

   ```
   4. Transfer the data into BloodHound
   5. Analyze the data in queries
-    *  Find all DOmain Admins
+  *  Find all Domain Admins
   *  Find Shortest Path to Domain Admins
   *  Shortest path to Kerberoastable Users

 ## Attacking AD: Post-Compromise Attacks
 ### Pass the password with Crackmapexec